Nested open books and the binding sum: Application to contact topology

-Given a monodromy field we get an associated abstract contact open book description of $(M,\xi)$ (i.e.\ a triple $(\Sigma, \phi, d\lambda)$ consisting of an exact symplectic page $(\Sigma, d\lambda)$ and a symplectomorphism $\phi$ such that the Liouville vector field $Y$ defined by $i_Y\omega = \lambda$ is transverse to the boundary $\partial\Sigma$ pointing outwards), and in turn an identification of $(M,\xi)$ as a generalised Thurston--Winkelnkemper construction.
+Given a monodromy field we get an associated abstract contact open book description of $(M,\xi)$, i.e.\ a triple $(\Sigma, \phi, d\lambda)$ consisting of an exact symplectic page $(\Sigma, d\lambda)$ and a symplectomorphism $\phi$ such that the Liouville vector field $Y$ defined by $i_Y\omega = \lambda$ is transverse to the boundary $\partial\Sigma$ pointing outwards (and thus induces a contact structure on $\partial\Sigma$), and in turn an identification of $(M,\xi)$ as a generalised Thurston--Winkelnkemper construction (cf.\ \cite[Section~7.3]{Geiges2008}).
 In particular, such a vector field always exists if the open book and contact structure comes from a generalized Thurston--Winkelnkemper construction.
-Since, according to \cite[Theorem~3.1.22]{Max_Thesis}, any contact manifold supported by an open book can be realised by a generalised Thurston--Winkelnkemper construction, we can always assume the existence of a compatible monodromy vector field.
+Since any contact manifold supported by an open book can be realised by a generalised Thurston--Winkelnkemper construction (e.g.\ see \cite[Section~7.3]{Geiges2008} or \cite[Theorem~3.1.22]{Max_Thesis}), we can always assume the existence of a compatible monodromy vector field.
 An adapted Reeb vector field is not a monodromy vector field as it does not fix the binding point-wise.